Bioé

 Black & White

 Transformation from being the “picture taker” for family and friends, to photographer, began with enrolling in our local college.
-This introduced me to the photo lab, complete with processing film and working in the darkroom where the passion for photography took hold.
+This introduced me to the photo lab, complete with learning how to process black and white film and work in the wet darkroom where the passion for photography took hold.
 No longer able to produce the silver gelatin print, my art work is produced in my home studio.
-A large portion of my images are worked in monochrome…some compositions just insist on being presented in the black-and-white format.
+A large portion of my images are worked in monochrome... some compositions just insist on being presented in the black-and-white format.

-My husband and I are just beginning our 3rd year of living in Maine.
-My computer files are full of images (and memories) from our 10+ years of visiting Maine prior to moving here in December of 2007.
-However, the 7 images shown in the gallery have all been taken within the past year.
+My husband and I will soon celebrate our 3rd year of moving to Maine.
+My computer files are full of images (and memories) from our many visits to Maine over the years, but the majority of images shown in this gallery have been taken since May of this year.

 Tulips in Winter